-- Upload your resume and cover letter in one document.
+- Upload your resume and cover letter.

-- Provide contact information for two references.
+- Provide contact information for at least two references.

+Applications will be accepted on a rolling basis – apply early for your best chances to be considered.
 Applicants will be notified by email upon receipt of their completed applications and phone interviews will be offered to a select number of candidates.
-We encourage interested candidates to apply as soon as possible.
+We encourage interested candidates to apply as soon as possible!

 As a Hillel International summer intern, you will: